icedream/docker-ts3server/README.md

 for increased security.

-If you are migrating from an earlier version of the image and are using the `TS3SERVER_SHA384` build argument, it will still work but I strongly recommend using `TS3SERVER_SHA256`, ideally with the hashes provided by TeamSpeak on their official Downloads web page.
+If you are migrating from an earlier version of the image and are using the `TS3SERVER_SHA384` build argument, it will still work and take precedence over any given `TS3SERVER_SHA256` hash but I strongly recommend using `TS3SERVER_SHA256`, ideally with the hashes provided by TeamSpeak on their official Downloads web page.

 There are currently no plans to remove the SHA384 checking code.